-September and October are somewhat hit and miss, thanks to the popularity of Halloween at Tokyo Disney Resort.
+September and October are hit and miss, thanks to the popularity of Halloween at Tokyo Disney Resort.
 The average temperature is ideal but it is typhoon season so guests might run into high winds and rain.
 Of course, if you love Halloween then seeing how TDR decorates may be worth any crowd or weather headaches.

 November and early December have lower crowds and the resort does a wonderful job of decorating for Christmas, despite the holiday not being widely celebrated in Japan.
 The temperatures can be cold but it may be worth it to see the outstanding decor and experience some of the Christmas entertainment.
 Avoid the week after Christmas, leading into the New Year as the crowds are absurd.

 The lowest crowd levels of the year are generally in mid to late January.
-The weather is cold but it may be a solid trade-off to see the parks empty.
+Sure, weather is cold but it may be a solid trade-off to see the parks empty.
 Plus, you may be able to see Tokyo Disneyland and DisneySea with snow on the ground.

 The sweetest spot as far as crowds and temperatures go is April and May, except for Golden Week (a week in Japan with multiple holidays where many people travel).
 While the events are slightly less interesting than Halloween or Christmas, the parks look beautiful as guests would catch the tail-end of blooming season and the parks will be filled with color.
 If you have your pick, I’d recommend May or early December.